International Students: Visas and More

 • Keep certified copies of all documentation in your possession for your peace of mind.

-• Scan and save electronic copies of all documents to Google Drive or OneDrive so that you can access them anywhere quickly in case of an emergency.
+• Scan and save electronic copies of all documents to your Google Drive or OneDrive so that you can access them quickly as needed.

 Questions?
 Contact us on Facebook & Instagram, and YouTube. @boardingschoolreview